skycoin/cx-games/Pac-Man-CX-by-Galah4d/README.md

 PacMan CX is a simple 2D game powered by the CX programming language.
 This game is being developed with the following objectives:

-  - Demostrate the capabilities of CX
+  - Demonstrate the capabilities of CX
   - Obtain feedback on the language
   - Increase awareness for the Skycoin Project (developers of CX)